gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 ::: info

-Many interjections overlap in use! [pona]{.tokipona} can be used to show happiness, and acknowledge that something said is good or that something present is good.
+Many interjections overlap in use! [pona]{.tokipona} and [lon]{.tokipona} can both positively acknowledge a statement.
+But they're not the same!

 :::